Japanese Bullet Trains

-The new Javelin Trains are actually known as Class 395 or A-trains, and are built by Hitachi Rail Systems.
+The Javelin Trains are also known as Class 395 or A-trains, and are built by Hitachi Rail Systems.
 The first unit was built in the Hitachi Kasado Factory in Japan.
 The trains are capable of 186mph on the Ashford to London St Pancras route, but this is limited to 100mph on the London to Dover routes.
 Seating operates in a '2+2' configuration, with seats for 354 passengers overall.
 Hitachi Rail Systems also builds the Japanese Shinkansen bullet trains.
 The Javelin Trains are owned by the leasing company HSBC Rail, and leased to Southeastern.
+There are dedicated pages here on Javelintrain.com covering Javelin service routes and train timetables.

 The Javelin Trains provide a mix of safety, reliability, and comfortable seating - fully compliant with disability regulations and the latest CCTV and Passenger Information Systems.
 There are many advantages over standard trains, including improved structure to increase safety, and reduced noise in the interior.